mdcdi1315/mdcframework/README.md

    __NOTE__: Zstandard archiving is only avaliable as a wrapper with limited functionality.
  - HTTP operations (The [JumpKick.HttpLib](https://github.com/j6mes/httplib) from James Thorne.).

-  Additionally , it includes four NuGet packages:
+  Additionally , it includes six NuGet packages:
   - System.Buffers
   - System.Memory
   - System.Resources.Extensions
   - System.Threading.Tasks.Extensions
+  - System.Text.Encoding.CodePages
+  - System.Collections.Immutable

   These packages are embedded in the Project and can be used like the normal NuGet packages.
   The documentation for these is kept by Microsoft , as well as how to use them.